 You can buy any year of this title since LSAT questions typically follow the same model each year.
 That said, buying the latest version means more and newer questions to practice, which means you'll be better updated, and possibly better equipped, for the exam.

 All the above LSAT prep books will give you unique benefits when the time comes to take your exam.
 But which one of them will provide you with the most advantage?
 Should you get them all?

-If buying multiple LSAT prep books isn’t feasible, we recommend buying at least one of the comprehensive sets, like the PowerScore LSAT Bible Trilogy or the Manhattan Prep’s LSAT Strategy Guide Set, and pairing it with one practice question book, like the Official LSAT PrepTests.
-This approach gets you more value for your money.
+- If buying multiple LSAT prep books isn't feasible, we recommend buying at least one of the comprehensive sets, like the PowerScore LSAT Bible Trilogy or the Manhattan Prep's LSAT Strategy Guide Set, and pairing it with one practice question book, like the Official LSAT PrepTests.
+This approach could get you more value for your money.

 - Lastly, consider joining a study group.
 Discussing what you've learned with others will help clarify gleaned knowledge that may initially appear as abstract ideas.

 It will also stimulate your mind, keep you engaged, and help you better retain information.
 Also, if taking practice exercises with a group, you can learn from the mistakes of others?and have others explain your mistakes to you.

 Ace Your LSAT With The Right LSAT Prep Book

 With all these tips and a few of the books on our list, you'll be well on your way to your target score.
 Stay focused, dedicated, and strategic: it will pay off in the end!